The box magazine fed shotgun is nothing new and has always stirred heated debate. Here are a few points to know before you decide for or against them.

 Critics of these guns like to point to problems with failures to feed causing malfunctions.
 If a gas-operated semi-auto shotgun is having trouble, the problem is often the ammo, not the gun.
 Inexpensive, low-brass shotgun shells might not have enough power to make the shotgun cycle properly.
 So, before you dismiss the new shotgun you just acquired as a “cheap Russian-made piece of junk,” you should take a look at the cheap shells you might have just picked up at Wally World.

 Editor’s Note: This article originally appeared in the February 2018 issue of Gun Digest the Magazine.
+Article expanded.

 Raise Your Firearms IQ